 One of Canada’s most beloved TV stars has passed away.

-For six of the last seven seasons and 100 episodes, Diesel vom Burginwald played Rex, the astonishing German Shepherd who patrolled the streets of St. John’s, Nfld., with his police partner Det.
+For six of the last seven seasons and 100 episodes, Diesel vom Burgimwald played Rex, the astonishing German Shepherd who patrolled the streets of St. John’s, Nfld., with his police partner Det.
 Charlie Hudson (John Reardon) on Citytv’s Hudson & Rex.

 Sherri, also an executive producer on the Shaftesbury series, trained two of Diesel’s nephews — Dillon and Dante — to leap into the lead role of the series throughout season seven.